Xfers/docs/source/index.md

 ## Charges

-The following APIs allow you to create a Xfers transaction and allow anyone to pay you via an internet banking transfer or credit card.
+The following APIs allow anyone to pay you via an internet banking transfer or credit card.

+The user pays by going to the `checkout_url` returned (assuming `redirect` is set to `false`).
+When `redirect` is true, instead of the JSON response, Xfers will automatically redirect the request to our checkout page.

+Our checkout page contains the relevant instructions for the user to login/signup and guides them to make payment.
+If the user already has an Xfers account with enough balance, we deduct directly from that account.

 ### Creating a Charge